Dev Guide

 Key value store

-The Key-Value Store is a general-purpose key-value storage for convenient temporary or long-term storage of small to medium-sized data sets/objects.
-Similar to the secrets store, the key-value store provides atomic operations such as patch, but also includes increment, list, and set operations.
-The interface for the key-value store extends the same interface as the secrets and settings store, so the basic operations will be similar.
+The key value store is a general-purpose key-value storage for temporary or long-term storage of small to medium-sized data sets/objects.
+Similar to the secrets store, the key value store provides atomic operations such as patch, but also includes increment, list, and set operations.
+The interface for the key value store extends the same interface as the secrets and settings store, so the basic operations are similar.

 🚧